mattray/spiceweasel/README.md

 -d/--delete
 -----------
 The delete command will generate the knife commands to delete the infrastructure described in the file.
 This includes each cookbook, role, data bag, environment and node listed.
-Currently all nodes from the system are deleted with `knife node bulk_delete`, specific-node support will be added in a future release.
+Node deletion will specify individual nodes, attempt to pass the list of nodes to the cloud provider for deletion, and finish with `knife node bulk delete`.
+If you are mixing individual nodes with cloud provider nodes it is possible that nodes may be missed from cloud provider deletion and you should double-check (ie. `knife ec2 server list`).

 --dryrun
 --------